 Course Topics: Managing vs. leading; identifying and honing your supervisory skills; managing difficult employee personality types; managing a multigenerational workforce; managing a mobile workforce; using structured communication with your employees; conflict resolution skills; utilizing a team-based approach in your organization.

 PS-6: Mindset Matters: Making the Transition from Individual Contributor to Supervisor (1 day)

 Receiving a promotion is a career highlight.
 However, if that promotion means you’re now supervising your former co-workers, then it also means you’re about to navigate the trickiest part of your career.
 This one-day course is perfect those who have been promoted, or hope to be promoted at some point.

 Course Topics: Assessing existing managerial knowledge, skills, behaviors, and confidence; understanding the art and science behind managing others; differentiating between a general mindset, positional mindset, and job-specific mindset; understanding the traits that directly correlate with the ability to accurately assess performance; create a personal development strategy to transition to supervision.

 PS-7: Leadership Deep Dive (1-2 days)

-Course Topics: Equipping individuals at all levels with the knowledge, skills, behaviors, and confidence to lead with excellence; research-inspired best-practices and a practice-driven approach to increasing leadership effectiveness; self-assessments; an easy-to-remember framework for managing conversations with employees; strategies for cultivating high-performing teams; recommendations to increase your influence within your agency; four content areas (Leading Self, Leading Others, Leading Teams, Leading the Agency) that can be emphasized and focused on the needs of group in attendance.
+Course Topics: Equipping individuals at all levels with the knowledge, skills, behaviors, and confidence to lead with excellence; research-inspired best-practices and a practice-driven approach to increasing leadership effectiveness; self-assessments; an easy-to-remember framework for managing conversations with employees; strategies for cultivating high-performing teams; recommendations to increase your influence within your organization.

 PS-8: The High-Performing Team (1 day)